 The Essence Of Journaling

 The reason why journaling is an excellent help for emotional and mental wellness is due to its potential use on individuals benefit.
 That includes having a place to vent and have the means to process through all the things that are happening in their lives.
+According to Maud Purcell, LCSW, CEAP “Scientific evidence supports that journaling provides other unexpected benefits.
+The act of writing accesses your left brain, which is analytical and rational.
+While your left brain is occupied, your right brain is free to create, intuit and feel.”
 It could be some memorable experience that occurs in the past, or it can be the things that are currently happening today.
 Journaling allows people to have a place to talk about their feelings toward the whole experience.
 Therefore, some individuals prefer to write it out like a story or letter form.
 However, some people don’t do that.
 Some individuals like to keep a bullet form of journaling.
 It has something to do with specific things that happened in their lives.
 There is no elaboration on such thing, but there’s a secured emotional attachment to the written subject.
 There are also some individuals who use journaling to track down their mood and mental health.
 It is like writing down two or three emotions they felt in a day.
 That’s because they find it necessary to note how they are doing so they can manage their improvement towards their wellness goal.

 There’s entirely no limit on what people can write in a journal.
 The whole goal of journaling is to have a place where individuals share their thoughts, feelings, and experience.
 It doesn’t matter if it’s short or long, as long as there’s a full expression of what people need to vent out.
 Because when there is a basic tracking, and there’s a lot to share, it eventually comes out of the chest.
 There’s a relieving sense associated with expressing one’s emotional crisis.
 Another great thing about writing down what’s happening and how individuals are feeling is the power of creating solutions out of the blue.
 That is because when people see nothing but fears, worries, frustrations, and agitations, they become aware of finding ways to remove it from their system.
+As stated by Tamara Hill, MS, LPC “I often provide journaling to my own clients who find it difficult to verbalize what bothers them.
+The tool has proven beneficial not only to them but also to myself, as I learn a great deal about the “internal, hidden world” of the client.”
 That explains why some people write down their problems in a journal and immediately pay attention to upsetting themselves.
 With that, there comes an entirely different writing flow that takes place.

 Why Some People Don’t Use It